PavanMallipeddi/Billing-System/README.md

 # Billing-System
 A Python-based Billing System designed to automate invoice generation, manage transactions, and handle customer purchases efficiently.
 The system allows users to add products, calculate totals, generate receipts, and store transaction records.

-Features:
-Add, update, and remove products

-Calculate total price with tax and discount options

-Generate and print invoices

-Store transaction history in a database

-User authentication for secure access

-Export reports to CSV/PDF

-Technologies Used:
-Programming Language: Python

-GUI Framework: Tkinter (Optional for UI)

-Database: SQLite/MySQL

 Usage:
 Start the application and add products to the billing system.